What is an endurance or sportive bike?

 This will usually mean a compact chainset (50/34t) and a wide range cassette with a 28t or even 32t largest sprocket.
 However, this compatibility with this size of cassette varies.
 So if you’re buying a bike with Shimano Dura-Ace, then the limit is a 28t cassette, while all Campagnolo rear derailleurs currently have a maximum capacity of 29t.
 SRAM fans will have more joy, however, with all of the company’s rear derailleurs (apart from SRAM Red eTap) catering for a 32t sprocket when bought with a medium cage.

-You probably won’t get much of a choice if you’re buying a complete bike, but some wheels with wider rims combined with wider tyres will improve the comfort of the ride.
-More and more endurance bikes are coming with clearance for 28mm or even wider tyres, which can be run at lower pressures to soak up road vibrations, and come with the added benefit of better grip and lower rolling resistance.
+You probably won’t get much of a choice if you’re buying a complete bike, but some wheels with wider rims combined with wider tires will improve the comfort of the ride.
+More and more endurance bikes are coming with clearance for 28mm or even wider tires, which can be run at lower pressures to soak up road vibrations, and come with the added benefit of better grip and lower rolling resistance.

-The benefits are greater when combined with wider rims, which allow for a greater volume of air within the tyre at any given pressure, and therefore a more comfortable ride, as well as making for a wheel that is also able to absorb more vibrations from the road.
+The benefits are greater when combined with wider rims, which allow for a greater volume of air within the tire at any given pressure, and therefore a more comfortable ride, as well as making for a wheel that is also able to absorb more vibrations from the road.

 Finally, endurance bikes are leading the way when it comes to disc brakes on road bikes.
 While bikes that are designed more with speed in mind can suffer with the added weight and aerodynamic turbulence that comes with attaching disc brakes to a road bike, these are less important when it comes to endurance bikes.

 These are by no means a deal breaker, but certainly offer a number of benefits over rim brakes.
-Most notably you get more consistent braking performance in wet and dry conditions, while they have more braking power and better modulation as you don’t need to squeeze the brake lever as hard to aplly the brakes.
+Most notably you get more consistent braking performance in wet and dry conditions, while they have more braking power and better modulation as you don’t need to squeeze the brake lever as hard to apply the brakes.
 But make sure you get hydraulic rather than mechanical discs, as mechanical discs are far less powerful and efficient than hydraulic systems.

 How much should I pay for an endurance bike?